Advice for private sector organisations migrating to HSCN

 Option B - collaborative procurement (customer led)

 Some organisations are collaborating with health and social care partners in the procurement of a shared network.
-Find out more about collaborative procurement initiatives.

 Collaborative procurements require organisations to work together operationally.
 Specifically they need to understand their joint requirements and establish joint governance and shared network management arrangements.

 Collaborations also need to have local project, procurement and legal resources in place to run their procurement to the timetable set out below.
-Find a checklist of arrangements and artefacts required for a collaborative procurement.

 NHS Digital will provide support to collaborative network procurement initiatives and, where these make use of RM3825, we'll work in conjunction with CCS to help customers to deliver them.